-EDCAS Conference: Relinquishing our patients as sexual objects: Erotic countertransference and sexual infractions in psychoanalysis
+EDCAS Conference: Relinquishing our patients as erotic objects; the infantile erotic countertransference and the work of renunciation

 PRESENTER: Avgi Saketopoulou, Ph.D.